 - Radishes arrived into Europe in the 1500s and in Massachusetts by 1629.

 Selecting the Best Radishes

-They are best when they are small and firm because when they are too large, they become too peppery, hollow and tough.
+They are best when they are small and firm because when they are too large, they become too peppery, hollow, and tough.
 If it is soft, it is likely to be pithy instead of crispy.
-It is best to avoid radishes that have cracks or cuts on its surface.
+It is best to avoid radishes that have cracks or cuts on their surface.
 When they still have leaves on then you will know that they are still fresh and crunchy.
 Make sure the leaves are green, not limp or yellow.
 Don’t throw the leaves away.
 Save the leaves as they can add a little heat to a salad or soup and some extra nutrients.

 How to Best Store Radishes